Fire-man-x/HumanReadableClock/README.md

 git clone https://gitlab.com/theodore.goetz/FuzzyClock.git FuzzyClock@theodoregoetz
 ```

 Enable or disable the fuzzy clock [via the browser](https://extensions.gnome.org/local/).

+If the extension does not show up in the list you may need to refresh the shell by hitting `Alt-F2` and running the command `r` in the dialog that pops up, followed by refreshing the list of installed extensions.

 You may need to change the `shell-version` field in `metadata.json`.
 The major version number you are running can be obtained by running `gnome-shell --version`.